Background pattern

 -

-Voriconazole Aurovitas Spain is a sterile, preservative-free single-dose lyophilisate.
-From a microbiological point of view, the reconstituted solution must be used immediately.
-If not used immediately, the storage times and conditions before use are the responsibility of the user and should not normally exceed 24 hours at 2-8°C (in the refrigerator), unless the reconstitution has been performed in controlled and validated aseptic conditions.
-Voriconazole Aurovitas Spain needs to be diluted first with a compatible solution before being infused.
+Voriconazol Aurovitas Spain is a sterile, preservative-free, single-dose lyophilized powder.
+From a microbiological point of view, the reconstituted solution should be used immediately.
+If not used immediately, the storage times and conditions before use are the responsibility of the user and should not normally exceed 24 hours at 2-8°C (in a refrigerator), unless the reconstitution has been performed in controlled and validated aseptic conditions.
+Voriconazol Aurovitas Spain needs to be diluted first with a compatible solution before being infused.

 Compatible infusion solutions